garysweaver/irie/README.md

 end
 ```

-Then set up your routes and views.
+Then set up your routes and any views.

 Now here are some of the URLs you can hit: